MatthisVanHoecke2/bachelor-proof-of-concept/machine-learning-api/README.md

 While that is running, we can install the **Ollama** server to communicate with a Large Language Model.<br>
 Navigate to [Ollama](https://ollama.com/) and click `Download`, then run the installer and wait for the installation to finish.

+Once Ollama has been downloaded run the following command to download the modelm

+    ollama pull llama2

 ## Running
 Before we can run our application, we first need to start ollama.